 Surgery offers the most effective intervention for reducing the long-term complications of obesity and related metabolic disorders such as diabetes [17; 131].
 High morbidity and mortality rates are associated with severe obesity (BMI >40) and with a BMI of 35 to 39 in the presence of a coexisting condition.
-With refinement in surgical technique and growing evidence of safety and efficacy, bariatric surgery has become increasingly common over the past decade.
+With refinement in surgical tecŠique and growing evidence of safety and efficacy, bariatric surgery has become increasingly common over the past decade.
 In 1998, there were 13,386 procedures; by 2004, nearly 136,000 bariatric surgeries were performed [55; 85].
-Since then, the number has continually increased, with approximately 252,000 surgeries performed in 2018 [104].
+Since then, the number has continually increased, with approximately 262,893 surgeries performed in 2021 [104].
 Only 1% of the extremely obese population undergoes bariatric surgeries each year [85; 86; 87].
-In 2008, 90.2% of bariatric surgeries were performed laparoscopically, compared to 20.1% in 2003.
+In 2008, 90.2% of bariatric surgeries were performed laparoscopically, compared with 20.1% in 2003.
 Surgical procedures for overweight and obese patients include:

-- Gastric bypass - Gastric banding
+- Gastric bypass

+- Gastric banding

 - Vertical banded gastroplasty

 - Sleeve gastrectomy

 - Intestinal bypass

 The American Society for Metabolic and Bariatric Surgery (ASMBS) and the Society of American Gastrointestinal Endoscopic Surgeons have reaffirmed the 1991 National Institutes of Health guideline, which states that surgery is indicated for adult patients with a BMI greater than 40 or greater than 35 with significant comorbid conditions and who can demonstrate that dietary attempts at weight loss have failed [56; 57].
-In 2013, cosponsored guidelines from the American Association of Clinical Endocrinologists (AACE), the Obesity Society (TOS), and ASMBS were released reaffirming BMI criteria, and adding the consideration of bariatric surgery for individuals with a BMI between 30-34.9 with diabetes or metabolic syndrome [96].
-In 2019, the AACE/TOS/ASMBS/Obesity Medicine Association (OMA)/American Society of Anesthesiologists (AASA) guidelines further added a recommendation that the BMI requirement for bariatric surgery should be adjusted for ethnicity (e.g., 18.5 to 22.9 is normal range, 23 to 24.9 is overweight, and $\geq 25$ is obesity for Asian patients) [97].
+In 2022, guidelines from the International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO) and ASMBS were released establishing the criteria for candidates for bariatric surgery as BMI $\geq$ 35, regardless of presence, absence, or severity of obesity-related complication, or BMI ≥30 in patients with type 2 diabetes [96].
+Further, surgery should also be considered in patients with BMI 30-35 who do not achieve substantial or durable weight loss or obesity-related complication improvement nonsurgically.
+In 2019, the AACE/ TOS/ASMBS/Obesity Medicine Association (OMA)/American Society of Anesthesiologists (AASA) guidelines further added a recommendation that the BMI requirement for bariatric surgery should be adjusted for etŠicity (e.g., 18.5 to 22.9 is normal range, 23 to 24.9 is overweight, and $\geq 25$ is obesity for Asian patients) [97].
+The 2022 ASMBS guideline recommends BMI thresholds be adjusted in Asian populations, and those with BMI >27.5 should be offered surgery [96].